jjoswig/docker-raspberrypi-timemachine/README.md

-# mbentley/timemachine
+# jjoswig/raspberrypi-timemachine

-docker image to run Samba or AFP (netatalk) to provide a compatible Time Machine for MacOS
+docker image to run a TimeMachine compatible container on basis of Samba to provide a TimeMachine drive for MacOS

 ## Tags

-* `latest`, `afp` - AFP image based off of debian:jessie
-* `smb` - SMB image based off of alpine:latest
+* `latest` SMB image based off of alpine:latest

-__Warning__: I would strongly suggest migrating to the SMB image as AFP is being deprecated by Apple and I've found it to be much more stable.
-I do not plan on adding any new features to the AFP based config and I [plan on switching the default image in the `latest` tag to the SMB variant](https://github.com/mbentley/docker-timemachine/issues/38) soon.

 To pull this image:
-`docker pull mbentley/timemachine:smb`
+`docker pull jjoswig/raspberrypi-timemachine:latest`

 ## Example usage for SMB